 6. Find Time to Relax

 Reducing stress is a big booster when it comes to your immune system.
 When your body produces a stress response, it sharpens your mind and body’s responses at the cost of your immune system.
 Repeated stressful situations can subsequently take a toll on you.
 To prevent this, identify what causes stress in your life and learn how to relieve it.
 Activities like meditation, prayer, journaling, painting, or exercise are great tools to help you cope with life stressors.
 The important part is taking the time each day, even if just for a few minutes, to show up for yourself and relax.

 Sleep and immunity go hand-in-hand.
 It’s not surprising that lack of sleep can hurt your immune system.
 During the different stages of life, adequate sleep requirements vary.
 Adults should aim to get 7 hours of sleep each night, teenagers should get 8 to 10 hours of sleep each night, and infants should get 14 to 17 hours of sleep each day.

 8. Wash Your Hands

 You have probably heard this one a lot recently, but that’s only because it is so effective.
 If you have germs on your hands, you can accidentally introduce them into your system just by touching your face.
 This is why you should wash your hands regularly, and for at least 20 seconds (if not 30) whenever you wash.
-A good tip to ensure you’re washing your hands the appropriate length of time is to hum the “happy birthday” song to yourself twice.
-Hand sanitizer with at least 60% alcohol is good in a pinch, but it is no substitute for a good hand scrubbing.
+A good tip to ensure you’re washing your hands for the appropriate length of time is to hum the “happy birthday” song to yourself twice.
+Hand sanitizer with at least 60% alcohol is good in a pinch, but it is no substitute for good hand scrubbing.

 Still Have Questions About Your Immune System Health?